Barata-Ribeiro/utilities_webapp/README.md

 ## 🧩 Available scripts (from package.json)

-- `pnpm run dev` — start Next.js in development (uses turbopack)
+- `pnpm run dev` — start Next.js in development (uses Turbopack by default)
-- `pnpm run build` — build for production
+- `pnpm run build` — build for production (uses Turbopack where supported)
 - `pnpm run start` — start built production server
-- `pnpm run lint` — run linter
+- `pnpm run lint` — run ESLint
+- `pnpm run typecheck` — run TypeScript type checker
+- `pnpm run format:write` — run Prettier to format files
+- `pnpm run format:check` — check formatting with Prettier

 ## 📝 Notes

 - Routes are implemented under `src/app` (Next.js app router).
 Static files (icons, manifest) live in the `public/` directory.
-- The project uses pnpm as package manager (see `packageManager` in package.json).
+- The project uses pnpm as the package manager (see `packageManager` in `package.json`).
+The `pnpm` field in `package.json` also contains a list of overrides and workspace settings.

+## ✅ Quick sanity checklist before opening an issue

+- Ensure you have Node.js and pnpm installed.
+Recommended pnpm version: the one declared in `package.json` (`pnpm@10.x`) but newer pnpm releases are usually compatible.
+- Run `pnpm install` and `pnpm run dev` and capture terminal output when filing reproducible issues.

 ## 🤝 Contributing